Resentment and Self-Betrayal: How to Stop Abandoning Yourself

 Why This Workbook is Worth It:

-Time: The No More Unmet Needs Workbook is designed to be practical and efficient.
+Time: The No More Unmet Needs Workbook is an instant download, fillable, and designed to be practical and efficient.
 Each of the 4 sections is structured to guide you directly to the insights and breakthroughs that matter, making it easy to fit into a busy schedule.

 Trusting It Will Work: This isn’t another generic guide.
 I designed this workbook based on my personal experience and years of relationship coaching.
 The steps are tried and tested, offering you a roadmap with real results.